 Across the SLRD, the promotion of the local agricultural industry is supported through various high level policy documents and regional initiatives which acknowledge and address the importance of protecting agriculturally viable land, planning for local food security, and encouraging/facilitating local economic development opportunities.
 These high level policy documents and regional initiatives include: the SLRD Integrated Sustainability Plan (ISP), the SLRD Regional Growth Strategy (RGS), and the Electoral Area Official Community Plans (OCPs).
 Electoral Area Zoning Bylaws provide detailed land use regulations specific to agriculture zones.

 Agricultural Plans and Committees

-The SLRD has also developed and adopted two Agricultural Plans to support focused planning and implementation.
+The SLRD has also developed and adopted three Agricultural Plans to support focused planning and implementation.
 As cross-jurisdictional plans, they facilitate integrated and collaborative community approaches to agricultural planning.
 Agricultural Land Use Inventories and Studies are also available for Electoral Area D, Electoral Area C and Electoral Area B.

 Comments and recommendations on agricultural issues are provided to the SLRD Board by two Agricultural Advisory Committees.

 - Lillooet and Area B Agricultural Advisory Committee

 - Pemberton and Area C Agricultural Advisory Committee